YungBricoCoop/GoTicTacToe/README.md

 - Upgrade deprecated ebiten text to v2

 The `github.com/hajimehoshi/ebiten/v2/text/v2` package is now used instead of the deprecated `github.com/hajimehoshi/ebiten/v2/text` package.
 The `text.Draw` signature has changed and now it takes less arguments, so we need to create a DrawOption object that stores translation information.

+**21.11.2025** :

+- Add golangci-lint configuration file

+Creation of `.golangci.yml` file, the file contains a known config from : https://gist.github.com/maratori/47a4d00457a92aa426dbd48a18776322.
+This will help improve code quality over the whole project.